lpsinger/userguide/procedures/searches.rst

 Coincident with External Trigger Search
 ---------------------------------------

 **RAVEN** [#RAVEN]_ In addition, we will operate the Rapid On-Source VOEvent Coincidence Monitor (RAVEN), a fast search for coincidence between GW online pipeline events and gamma-ray bursts or galactic supernova notifications.
-A similar approach is under development for High Energy neutrinos.
+A similar approach is under development for high energy neutrinos.

 .. |apj| replace:: *Astrophys.
 J.*
 .. |cqg| replace:: *Class.
 Quantum Grav.*